Newsletter Newsletters Events Events Podcasts Videos Africanews

 Share Close Button

-US President Donald Trump boasted about "winning so much" as he defended his administration's increasingly unpopular policies during the longest-ever State of the Union address to Congress.
+President Donald Trump said the US was "winning so much" as he defended his administration's increasingly unpopular policies during the longest-ever State of the Union address to Congress on Tuesday.

 ADVERTISEMENT